Expansive Lie Group Actions: Geometric Entropy of Expansive Pseudo-Group Actions

-It is immediate that expansiveness for a foliation is equivalent to the expansiveness for its holonomy pseudo-group (see \cite{Wa}).
-Then by Theorem \ref{ExpEnt} the holonomy pseudo-group of the orbit foliation of an expansive action is expansive.
+Since groups of homeomorphisms are also pseudo-group, then a trivial example of $CW$-expansive pseudo group is a group of homeomorphims containing a $CW$-expansive homeomormphim (see \cite{Ka}).
+A non-trivial example is the holonomy pseudo-groups of the orbit foliation of a $CW$-expansive flows (see \cite{ACP}).
+It is immediate that the concept of expansiveness for pseudo-groups presented in \cite{Wa} implies $CW$-expansiveness.
+In addition, the concept of expansiveness introduced in \cite{Wa} is equivalent to expansiveness for foliations.
+Then by Theorem \ref{ExpEnt} the holonomy pseudo-group of the orbit foliation of an expansive action is $CW$-expansive.
+Next theorem states that $CW$-expansive and finitely generated pseudo-groups satisfy a uniform version of expansiveness.